Auckland's best beaches

 Tamaki Drive, St Heliers

 St Heliers is less crowded than Mission Bay.
-There are grassy areas, a playground, public toilets.
-Cafes, ice cream shops and restaurants are across the road from the beach.
+There are grassy areas, a playground, public toilets and picnic tables.
+There are plenty of cafes, ice cream shops and restaurants across the road from the beach where you can either eat in or get something takeaway to enjoy on the beach front.

 Sunrise Boulevard, Snells Beach, Auckland